Reltroner/reltroner-studio/content/blog/for-recruiters.md

 ## 🧭 For Recruiters & Collaborators

 Hello,
+My name is Raidan (Rei Reltroner), a self-taught full stack developer, creative IP world-builder, and visionary founder of Reltroner Studio.
+This section is a gateway for recruiters and partners to explore the fusion of software engineering, narrative development, and futuristic world strategy.

 I am the creator of **Reltroner Studio** — a self-branding and worldbuilding project built with **full dedication, wild imagination, and commitment to real work**.

 This website is an expression of who I am, without the need to show my face.
 For me, **true identity doesn't come from appearance, but from results, consistency, and the courage to take risks.**